 The term "polydactyl" is derived from the Greek words "poly," meaning many, and "dactyls," meaning fingers or toes.
 It is used to describe animals that have extra digits on their paws.

-Normally, cats possess a total of 18 toes: five on each of their front paws and four on each of their hind paws.
-But what makes polydactyl cats stand out is that they are born with more than the standard number of toes.
-This can occur on one or more of their paws.
+Normally, cats have 18 toes: 5 on each of their front paws and 4 on each of their hind paws.
+This is something they are born with, not something they develop with time.

-A polydactyl cat could have 6-9 toes on its front paws compared to the normal 5.
-Extra toes on the hind paws are much more uncommon compared to the front paws but can occur.
+Extra toes on the hind paws are much more uncommon compared to the front paws, but they can occur.

 polydactyl cats

-The extra digit or toe can appear on either the inside (preaxial or medial) or outside (postaxial or lateral) of the extremities.
-Sometimes, the additional digit doesn't have a complete set of bones.
+The extra digit or toe can appear on either the inside or outside of the extremities.
+Sometimes, the additional toe doesn't have a complete set of bones.

 What Causes Polydactyly in Cats?